Explaining How a Ceiling Fan Works

 Ceiling fans need constant care and maintenance to ensure that they keep working efficiently.
 The fan should be kept free from dust by dusting it at least once in a week.
 This is because dust can damage the fan if allowed to accumulate.
 You should also check that the screws and bolts are tightly in place, any noise from the fan is usually an indication that there are some loose parts in the fan.
 The fan should also be lubricated from time to time to ensure that the moving parts move without resistance.
 The lights on the fan serve as illumination and aesthetics in a room.
 They should be regularly washed in warm soapy water.

 The ceiling fan has been around for many years but is still effective as it helps us cool down during hot summer days and helps us keep our rooms warm during cold winter days.
 It offers a simple and easy way to regulate the room temperature while allowing us to add some character and beauty to a room.
-Once you understand what are the main parts of a ceiling fan and how they work, you will be able to get the most out of your unit.
+Once you understand what are the main parts of a ceiling fan and how they work, you should be able to go and choose the best ceiling fan available for you as well as being able to get the most out of your unit.
 Additionally, you should always carry out proper maintenance to maximize your cooling/warming experience.